 Throughout the term, Council identified and encouraged a number of businesses intending to relocate from other regional centres.
-Most recently Fly Corporate was one such business to commence operations in Inverell.
-Council assisted Fly Corporate by enabling access to the Inverell Airport and Terminal Building.
+Most recently Link Airways was one such business to commence operations in Inverell.
+Council assisted Link Airways by enabling access to and maintaining the Inverell Airport and Terminal Building.